Below are instructions for porting United Kingdom phone numbers into Twilio.

 - Submit your Porting request to firstname.lastname@example.org.
 To have a successful port, you must follow these steps:

 - The authorized user or owner’s first and last name.

-- We are able to port in Geographic, Non- Geographic and Tollfree numbers.
+- We are able to port in Geographic, Non- Geographic, Mobile and Tollfree numbers.
 Please provide the full list of numbers that you wish to port.

 - The corresponding service address.
 This must be an actual physical address.
 PO Boxes are not valid addresses.